 Yes, it’s the partners’ job to advertise and sell your product, but some of them may not have enough experience or marketing skills to use their content in the best way.
 If you see that some of your affiliates are successfully using certain formats to promote your product and it works, share examples!
 For instance, maybe you notice detailed articles that incorporate your service description and features have the best click-through rate, or influencers who create their own community on your platform are showing much better ROI.
 When you see trends like these, make sure others are aware of what sells your product best.

 Do you have more ideas on how to stay connected and improve partner relationships?
-We would love to hear what you think and start a discussion, so share your ideas in the comments below!
+Share your ideas in the comments below!

 Iana is the Head of Customer Success, EMEA at TUNE.
 After getting her master’s in International Marketing in Sweden, she moved to Germany and dove into the ad tech world, gaining experience in mobile advertising, social media, and SaaS for marketers.
 You can find her meeting friends in a nice neighborhood of Berlin with a glass of wine and smile.